Benchmarking Gaussian and non-Gaussian input states with a hybrid sampling platform: Introduction

 In this work, we introduce the \textit{Paderborn Quantum Sampler} (PaQS), an experimental platform designed to benchmark multiple sampling schemes within a single experimental run.
 To compare the performance associated with different input‑state resources---both Gaussian and non-Gaussian---as illustrated in Figure \ref{Fig:GBSSBSconcept}, we further develop a benchmarking framework based on normally ordered moments of the photon‑number operator \cite{Walschaers2016,SRV05, Agarwal1992, Shchesnovich2016, Phillips2019,Vandermeer2021}.
-In contrast to previous approaches, this method certifies the presence of quantumness in the measured data— a necessary prerequisite for any claim of quantum computational advantage \cite{Feynman1982}.
+This framework, in contrast to previous approaches, certifies the presence of quantumness in generated data -- a quantity that has been proven as a necessity for obtaining complexity in sampling experiments~\cite{Rahimi2016}.
+Furthermore, this approach is robust to experimental imperfections and can be directly applied to data generated from the boson sampling platform — unlike measures such as Wigner function negativity \cite{Mari2012}, which require additional, complex measurement apparatus.

-Our results reveal stark differences between the generated GBS and SBS datasets.
-The quantumness of SBS data increases steadily with the mean photon number of the input states, whereas the GBS data displays strong non‑classical signatures at low mean photon numbers, but fails to maintain them as the brightness increases.
-This divergence underscores the fundamentally different behaviors arising from distinct input‑state resources and highlights the need for a conceptual shift when expanding sampling architectures to operate beyond their original task.
+Although one might expect,\textit{ a priori}, that Fock states would outperform squeezed states due to their higher degree of nonclassicality \cite{Lee1994}, the situation is more nuanced: it has been shown that the specific type of nonclassicality that can be exploited for a given task is not necessarily correlated with the ``absolute'' amount of nonclassicality \cite{Sperling2019,Aasi2013}.
+Therefore, understanding the benefits offered by distinct input states is critical: in fact, our results reveal pronounced differences between the generated GBS and SBS datasets.
+The quantumness of SBS data is seen to steadily increase with the mean photon number of the input states, whereas the GBS data displays strong non‑classical signatures at low mean photon numbers, but fails to maintain them as the brightness increases -- even though it is known that the nonclassicality of squeezed states increases with increasing degree of squeezing \cite{Lee1994}.
+This divergence underscores the fundamentally different behaviors arising from distinct input‑state resources and highlights the need for a conceptual shift when evaluating the performance of boson sampling architectures.